 What do you need to open an esthetics business in your state?

-Even if you have your business plan template all filled out, knowing the bylaws and state and local parameters can make the process of opening your business much quicker.
-There’s far more to opening a shop than making esthetician business cards and determining esthetician business names.
+Even if you have your business plan template all filled out, knowing state and local regulations can make opening your business much smoother.
+There’s far more to opening a shop than making esthetician business cards and purchasing high-quality supplies and equipment.

 Check with state and local laws

-Since every state has a different set of standards to work within, checking your local laws is essential.
-You'll want to determine how licensing works and what permits, if any, you’ll need when opening your storefront.
-For example, it’s become more common to see beauty salons offering NA or alcoholic beverages during an appointment.
-Keep in mind that these types of unique services may require additional licensing or zoning.
+Since every state has a different set of operational standards, checking your local laws is essential.
+You'll want to determine how licensing works and what permits you’ll need when opening your storefront.
+Common requirements include:

 Pick a good location for your business